 The aspects in which organic foods differ from conventional foods are:

 · Nutritional value.
 A 2008 survey of the scientific literature, had concluded, based on their analysis that the nutritional content, although minute in some cases, is higher in organic products than in conventional.
-Phosphorous and total phenols, along with omega 3 fatty acids and vaccenic acid content in organic raw milk and chicken had outrun that of its conventional analogue.
-Also, organic food had emerged the winner when the ascorbic acid, protein and micronutrient concentration of the two were compared.
+Phosphorous and total phenols, along with omega 3 fatty acids and vaccenic acid content in organic raw milk and chicken had outrun that of its conventional analog.
+Also, organic food had emerged as the winner when the ascorbic acid, protein, and micronutrient concentrations of the two were compared.

 · Anti-nutrient.
-USDA has noted that organic food had contained significantly lesser amount of heavy metals like cadmium than conventionally grown food.
-Also, the nitrogen content in plants, mainly tubers and leafy veggies was comparatively higher in conventional food.
+USDA has noted that organic food had contained a significantly lesser amount of heavy metals like cadmium than conventionally grown food.
+Also, the nitrogen content in plants, mainly tubers, and leafy veggies was comparatively higher in conventional food.

 · Pesticide residues.
 The 2012 meta-analysis had stated that organic food contained 80% lesser detectable pesticide residues than conventional produce.
 Though washing might be an effective practice to get rid of pesticide residue, it doesn’t always work in all cases, leaving people susceptible to pesticide intake.

 · Anti-biotics and Growth hormones.
-Conventionally grown food usually are exposed antibiotics and artificial growth hormones like rBGH; whereas organic farmers only use techniques like rotational grazing, mulch, etc. to catalyze growth.
+Conventionally grown food usually is exposed to antibiotics and artificial growth hormones like rBGH; whereas organic farmers only use techniques like rotational grazing, mulch, etc. to catalyze growth.